uconneeb/evolution/applets/sweep.md

     function selectIndivsForMating() {
-        // Stores weights for each individual and compute sum of weights let wts = [];
+        // Stores weights for each individual and compute sum of weights
+        // Individual has weight 1 + w1 + w2, where w1 and w2 each equal
+        // selection_coefficient iff locus is in the red region for strands 1 and 2,
+        // respectively.
+        let wts = [];
         let sumwts = 0.0;
         for (let i = 0; i < nindiv; i++) {